eddie-energy/architecture/arc42/aiida/runtime-view/runtime-view.md

 2. The Data Source either receives data from a Measuring Device or generates energy data itself, and sends this data to the AIIDA Application, e.g., via MQTT.
 3. The AIIDA Application stores the energy data in the Timescale DB.
-4. The AIIDA Application publishes the energy data to the AIIDA Region Connector via MQTT.
+4. The AIIDA Application publishes the energy data to the AIIDA Region Connector via MQTT on the outbound data topic.
+   Lifecycle messages (acknowledgement, termination, status updates) are exchanged on the Control Plane topics.
 5. The EP can subscribe the energy data via MQTT with the respective user.